 - American Pit Bull Terrier / Pit Bull Terrier

-Any current permit holders for Restricted Breed dogs can continue keeping their animal until they move or pass away.
+Council's local law prohibits all restricted breeds.
+Any current permit holders for restricted breed dogs can continue keeping their animal until they move or pass away.

 Current permit holders must ensure they comply with the conditions for keeping such a dog as any breaches of those conditions may result in the issuing of fines and the permit being cancelled.

-Restricted Breed permits will no longer be issued to new dogs due to the prohibition.
+Restricted breed permits are no longer issued to new dogs due to the prohibition.
 Such dogs must be removed from the Moreton Bay Regional Council area.

 This will only be used to respond to your feedback, if necessary.